openlibhums/hourglass/README.md

 - Spell out the full name of the Open Library of Humanities and provide a link to our website, as in one of these examples:

-  - “The Open Access Movement” was first published by the Open Library of Humanities, openlibhums.org
+  - “The Open-Access Movement” was first published by the Open Library of Humanities, openlibhums.org

-  - Diamond open access diagram by the
+  - Diamond open-access diagram by the
     [Open Library of Humanities](https://www.openlibhums.org/)

 - Display the attribution so that it is clearly visible and easily